In presenting my talk on

 (1759-97) was certainly the most original and radical (see my views here).
 Her attack on Rousseau’s

-attitudes towards the education of women resulted in a well reasoned defense of
+attitudes towards the education of women resulted in a well reasoned defence of

 the education of women alongside men, for the sake of their own intellectual